Dealing with Pole Dance Pain

 First, it's almost unavoidable but the good news is that bruises, soreness, torn skin and the pain from holds goes away with practice, proper training and rest and most of all TIME

-Tips on how to deal with the pain from pole dancing:
+Tips on how to deal with pole dance pain

 - Tylenol, Aleve and aspirin products can help lessen pain while recovering.
 Check with your physician first before taking ANY medication.